Welcome to the Sausage Castle, Home to Florida's Most Free-Spirited Freaks

-The place I’m talking about is called the Sausage Castle.
-You can find it in Osceola County, a hick region about an hour away from Walt Disney World.
-The Castle is a compound built in front of a swampy, feces-infested body of water called Alligator Lake.
-It’s run by 34-year-old Mike Busey, who might be described as a Juggalo version of Willy Wonka (he also claims to be Garey Busey’s nephew).
-Mike, his degenerate cohorts, and a handful of babes who go by “the Busey Beauties” live at the Castle and throw sex-crazed parties for Florida lowlifes and people like Bam Margera and GWAR.
+The place I’m talking about is called is the Sausage Castle.
+You can find it in Osceola County, a hick region about an hour away from Walt Disney World; the Castle is a compound built in front of a swampy, feces-infested body of water called Alligator Lake.
+It’s run by 34-year-old Mike Busey, who might be described as a Juggalo version of Willy Wonka (he also happens to be Garey Busey’s nephew).
+Mike, his degenerate cohorts, and a handful of babes who go by “the Busey Beauties” live at the Castle and throw sex-crazed parties for Florida lowlifes and D-listers like Bam Margera and GWAR.
 It’s like a combination of the Island of Misfit Toys and the Pleasure Island from Disney’s Pinocchio.

 Videos by VICE